Snowflake-Labs/sfquickstarts/site/sfguides/src/snaketokens/snaketokens.md

 There's a lot to copy and paste below.
 First you will create 5 Python based UDFs leveraging the zip file you uploaded earlier, and then we will run some tests which use those.

 > Note: if you stopped earlier and came back to continue, be sure you have set the same envirnoment (*i.e.* used the same role, database, schema, and warehouse - as well as setting the keys up again so they are in the session variables).
-Otherwise you may get different results.
+Otherwise you may get different results.*/

 ```
 --- Install & Test the Python-based Tokenization UDFs for Email Strings